topojson/topojson-specification/README.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [IETF RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

-All floating point numbers MUST be treated as double precision floats and all integers must be 32 bit signed integers.
+All floating point numbers must be treated as double precision floats and all integers must be 32-bit signed integers.

-TopoJSON geometries may be quantized, is it is then a quantization value must be selected, this value is the minimum difference along an axis between 2 points.

 ## 2. TopoJSON Objects